 - 1. Warning: Formal written notice to the student and official recognition that a violation has occurred. - 2.
-Counseling Assessment: A recommendation to be evaluated by psychological services to help the student deal more effectively with his/her conduct issue. - 3.
+Counseling Assessment: A recommendation to be evaluated by psychological services to help the student deal more effectively with their conduct issue. - 3.
 Community Service: Performance of a preapproved service location for a prescribed number of hours to the local or university community. - 4.
-Creative/Educational Sanctions: Attendance at educational programs, interviews with appropriate officials, planning and implementing educational programs, research papers and other educational activities related to the violation. - 5.
+Creative/Educational Sanctions: Attendance at educational programs, interviews with appropriate officials, planning and implementing educational programs, research papers, and other educational activities related to the violation. - 5.
 Restriction: The withdrawal of specified privilege(s) for a definite period of time.
-Restrictions may include, but are not limited to requirements such as: not entering certain areas of housing or the campus, not contacting a certain individual or group, or not operating a motor vehicle on campus.
-Students may also be restricted from holding office in any student organization or participating in some activities, including commencement.

-- 6. Fines: Not to exceed \$150 per individual or \$300 per student organization. - 7.
-Restitution: A payment of financial injury in cases involving theft, destruction or property or deception. - 8.
+Restrictions may include but are not limited to requirements such as not entering certain areas of housing or the campus, not contacting a certain individual or group, or not operating a motor vehicle on campus.
+Students may also be restricted from holding office in any student organization or participating in some activities. - 6.
+Fines: Not to exceed \$150 per individual or \$300 per student organization. - 7.
+Restitution: A payment of financial injury in cases involving theft, destruction of property, or deception. - 8.
 Probation: A period of time during which any further violations of the Student Code of Conduct may impact or jeopardize the student's status in a specific manner.
-The four types of probation that can be imposed are as follows: - A. Conduct Probation.
-A specified period of time in which any future violations of the Student Code of Conduct can result in increased sanctions being imposed that exceed those of a student who is not on conduct probation. - B. Housing Probation.
-A specified period of time in which any future violations of the Student Code of Conduct will result in the termination of housing privileges and access to any university owned housing facilities. - C. Social Probation.
-Notice to an organization or student that all or a portion of social functions must cease for a designated period of time. - D. University Probation.
-A specified period of time during which any further violation of the Student Code of Conduct may result in suspension or expulsion.
+The four types of probation that can be imposed are as follows:

+- Conduct Probation: A specified period of time in which any future violations of the Student Code of Conduct can result in increased sanctions being imposed that exceed those of a student who is not on conduct probation. - 2.
+Housing Probation: A specified period of time in which any future violations of the Student Code of Conduct will result in the termination of housing privileges and access to any university owned housing facilities. - 3.
+Social Probation: Notice to an organization or student that all or a portion of social functions must cease for a designated period of time. - 4.
+University Probation: A specified period of time during which any further violation of the Student Code of Conduct may result in suspension or expulsion.
 As part of this probation, students may be restricted from holding certain leadership positions or participating in some activities. - 9.
-Forced Change of Residence.
-The temporary or permanent relocation of a student within housing. - 10.
-Eviction from University Housing.
-Permanent removal from the housing system. - 11.
-Suspension.
-The termination of the student's attendance or an organization's representation at the university for an indefinite or specified period of time.
-A suspension means that students may not be on University property or that an organization is prohibited from being recognized at any time without prior approval from the Vice President for Student Affairs or designee.
+Forced Change of Residence: The temporary or permanent relocation of a student within housing. - 10.
+Eviction from University Housing: Permanent removal from the housing system. - 11.
+Suspension: The termination of the student's attendance or an organization's representation at the university for an indefinite or specified period of time.
+A suspension means that students may not be on University property or that an organization is prohibited from being recognized at any time without prior approval from the Vice President of Students or designee.
 Stipulations may be applied to either the student or organization as a condition for ending the suspension. - 12.
-Expulsion.
-The permanent separation of the student from the University. - 13.
-Deferred Degree.
-The holding of an academic degree for a specified period of time with or without conditions. - 14.
-Withholding Degree.
-The withholding of a student's diploma for a specified period of time and/or indefinitely. - 15.
-Revocation of Degree.
-Revoking a degree awarded from the University for fraud, misrepresentation or other violation of University policies, procedures or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation.
+Expulsion: The permanent separation of the student from the University. - 13.
+Deferred Degree: The holding of an academic degree for a specified period of time with or without conditions. - 14.
+Withholding Degree: The withholding of a student's diploma for a specified period of time and/or denying a student participation in commencement activities if the student has a grievance pending, or as a sanction if the student is found responsible for an alleged violation. - 15.
+Revocation of Degree: Revoking a degree awarded from the University for fraud, misrepresentation or other violation of University policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation.